-Pursuant to 15 ILCS 505/30, it shall be the aspirational goal of the Treasurer to use businesses owned by, or under the control of, qualified veterans of the armed forced of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability for not less than 25% of the total dollar of purchases of investment securities, including, but not limited to, the use of broker/dealers.
+Pursuant to 15 ILCS 505/30, it shall be the aspirational goal of the Treasurer to use businesses owned by, or under the control of, qualified veterans of the armed forced of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability for not less than 25% of the total dollar of purchases of investment securities, including, but not limited to, the use of broker/ dealers.
 Beginning with fiscal year 2019, and at least annually thereafter, the Treasurer shall measure and report its utilization of broker/dealers owned or under the control of qualified veterans of the armed forced of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability.
 The report shall be published on the Treasurer's official website.

-The terms "minority person," "woman," "person with a disability," "minority-owned business," "women-owned business," "business owned by a person with a disability," and "control" have the meanings provided in Section 1 of the Business Enterprise for Minorities, Women, and Persons with Disabilities Act (30 ILCS 575/1 et seq.).
-The terms "veteran," "qualified veteran-owned small business," "qualified service-disabled veteran-owned small business," and via the investment program by actively identifying and considering for hire brokers/dealers that provide proof of minority-, female-, disabled-, and/or veteran-owned or managed status.
+The terms "minority person," "woman," "person with a disability," "minority-owned business," "womenowned business," "business owned by a person with a disability," and "control" have the meanings provided in Section 1 of the Business Enterprise for Minorities, Women, and Persons with Disabilities Act (30 ILCS 575/1 et seq.).
+The terms "veteran," "qualified veteran-owned small business," "qualified service-disabled veteran-owned small business," "qualified service-disabled veteran," and "armed forces of the United States" have the meanings provided in Article 1 of the Illinois Procurement Code (30 ILCS 500/1 et seq.).

+To the greatest extent feasible within the bounds of financial and fiduciary prudence, it is the policy of the Treasurer to remove any barriers to the full participation in investment transactions afforded via the investment program by actively identifying and considering for hire brokers/dealers that provide proof of minority-, female-, disabled-, and/or veteran-owned or managed status.
 The Treasurer shall establish a process by which said specially claimed statuses are verified, and a review shall be conducted at fixed intervals to ensure that special statuses continue to apply.